About

 Educate: DHP strongly believes in the power of education and releasing one’s self from an oppressive pedagogy.
 It is our mission to educate on the significant role of social identities in our Western society, as well as challenge the norms and stereotypes associated with them.

-We equip families with the resources and skills they need to do life after working through traumatic experiences.
-The ultimate goal of the Dreamhaus Project is to acknowledge and empower survivors of family violence.
-Our society is aware of how detrimental physical violence is, but DHP aims to emphasize the impactful role of emotional, financial, and mental abuse.
-Our culture needs to reimagine the nature of family structures and norms.
-The Dreamhaus Project serves families of all styles.
-We desire to amplify the voices of minority families; we are intentional about fortifying bridges between existing communities.
-The world is evolving; therefore, our definition and application of family must also develop.
+We equip families with the resources and skills they need to navigate life after overcoming traumatic experiences.
+The Dreamhaus Project’s ultimate goal is to acknowledge and empower survivors of family violence.
+While society acknowledges the detrimental effects of physical violence, DHP aims to highlight the profound impact of emotional, financial, and mental abuse.
+Our culture must reimagine family structures and norms.
+The Dreamhaus Project caters to families of all types, with a special focus on amplifying the voices of minority families and fostering bridges between existing communities.
+As the world evolves, so must our understanding and application of family.

-The Department of Justice describes family violence as emotional, financial, physical, and sexual abuse within the immediate family.
-Broad terms often lead to misunderstanding, which leads to misrepresentation.
-Our mission explores how immediate family is pictured in other cultures?
-What role do race and gender play in family structures?
-Which agents of socialization are at work?
-An intersectional lens, the ability to place multiple identities socially, is necessary when answering these questions; we hope to demonstrate the benefits such a perspective offers.
+The Department of Justice defines family violence as emotional, financial, physical, and sexual abuse within the immediate family.
+However, broad terms can lead to misunderstandings and misrepresentations.
+Our mission delves into how immediate family is perceived in different cultures, exploring the roles of race and gender in shaping family structures and the agents of socialization at play.
+An intersectional lens, which considers multiple identities socially, is essential in answering these questions, and we aim to demonstrate the advantages of such a perspective.

-We offer college readiness assistance, specializing in application assistance and scholarship research.
-We operate a closet that provides clothing and hygiene items.
-In the future, we plan to launch a critical podcast that analyzes the social representation of families by class, race, and sexuality throughout media and film.
+We provide college readiness assistance, specializing in application support and scholarship research.
+Additionally, we operate a closet that offers clothing and hygiene items.
+In the future, we plan to launch a critical podcast that analyzes the social representation of families by class, race, and sexuality in various media and films.

-The Dreamhaus Project hopes to lead communities in discussion to enhance the tolerance for familial differences.
-If our thinking is not challenged, the next generation adopts toxic and stifled ideology; our pursuit explores how families thrive.
-DHP also desires to run transitional housing, where families can access a financial literacy program, job readiness courses, GED prep, and counseling.
-We also plan to house closets in local schools to ensure students and families have success throughout the year.
+The Dreamhaus Project seeks to lead communities in discussions that promote tolerance for familial differences.
+If our perspectives remain unchallenged, the next generation may adopt toxic and stifled ideologies.
+Our pursuit explores how families can thrive, and we also aim to run transitional housing that provides families with access to financial literacy programs, job readiness courses, GED preparation, and counseling services.
+Furthermore, we plan to house closets in local schools to ensure students and families have the support they need throughout the year.